cyber-science/2025/_pages/cbdcom/callworkshops.md

 <br/>

 <b>Submissions</b><br/>
 A single pdf file with all the material described above should be prepared.
-Please email your proposals in PDF format as early as possible and not later than March 15, 2024, to the Workshop Chairs.
+Please email your proposals in PDF format as early as possible to the Workshop Chairs.
 Please use 'CBDCom 2024 Workshop-SS Proposal' as the email subject.
 Accepted proposals should follow strictly the important dates, particularly paper notification and camera-ready dates listed below.
 <br/>